-Pasi Laine, born 1963, has been appointed the President and CEO of Valmet.
+Pasi Laine serves as the President and CEO of Valmet.
 Mr. Laine holds a Master of Science degree in Engineering.

 Executive Team

 The President and CEO and other members appointed by the Board of Directors constitute the Executive Team of Valmet.
 The Executive Team assists the President and CEO in the preparation of matters, such as Valmet's business plan, strategies, policies and other matters of joint importance.